-Kansas City police criticized for takedown, arrest of pregnant Black woman
+Kansas City police arrest of pregnant woman criticized

 The woman’s lawyer, Stacy Shaw, said the woman was attending a balloon release for a homicide victim at an intersection that has been the scene of civil justice and anti-crime demonstrations for years.

 The woman was filming the event and complained when an officer backed into her.
-The officer responded by pushing the woman and then throwing her to ground and arresting her, Shaw said.
+The officer responded by pushing the woman and then throwing her to the ground and arresting her, Shaw said.

 Kansas City police spokesman Capt.
 David Jackson said in a statement Thursday officers went to the scene after a business owner reported people were fighting.